CanopyTax/single-spa-canopy/README.md

 ## Options

-- `childAppName`: (required) A string, that includes the `!sofe` at the end.
-This is the name by which the child app can be SystemJS.imported.
 - `mainContentTransition`: (optional) A boolean value that defaults to true.
 If set to true, the three dots animation will show up when transitioning between apps
 - `domElementGetter`: (optional) A function that returns the dom element in which the child app will be mounted.
 This is required if `mainContentTransition` is true.
 - `React`: (optional) The react object, which will be used to determine if the child application is using the same version of React that is used by spalpatine.